-In the Office of Healthcare Advocate, Division of Healthcare Innovation, this class is accountable for directing statewide initiatives to transform and align providers, consumers, employers, payers and state leaders around healthcare reforms.
+In the Office of Health Strategy this class is accountable for administering statewide program and operational initiatives to transform and align providers, consumers, employers, payers and state leaders around healthcare reforms.

 EXAMPLES OF DUTIES

 Administers staff and operations of the Healthcare Innovation division of the Office of Health Strategy;